open-telemetry/oteps/text/0156-columnar-encoding.md

 with the mainline components to maintain this promise of compatibility.

-OTel Arrow supports conveying the gRPC metadta (i.e., http2 headers) using a dedicated `bytes` field.
+OTel Arrow supports conveying the gRPC metadata (i.e., http2 headers) using a dedicated `bytes` field.
 Metadata is encoded using [hpack](https://datatracker.ietf.org/doc/rfc7541/) like a typical unary gRPC request.

 Specifically: